Call us: 10am – 6pm ET

 Imaging to a file on a network server

-With TaskForce, you have two 10Gbit Ethernet ports at your disposal.
-We highly recommend using a 10Gbit network to transfer data to the server faster.
+With TaskForce 2, you have two 10Gb Ethernet ports at your disposal.
+We highly recommend using a 10Gb network to transfer data to the server faster.
 Network speed, current network workload, write speed of server’s drives and other external factors affect TaskForce’s imaging performance.

-Other ways to expedite imaging to network include:
+Other ways to expedite imaging to the network include:

-1. Imaging to a sparse file (if the server's file system supports sparse files): TaskForce optimizes saving of sector ranges containing binary zeroes, which helps saving both space and time.
+1. Imaging to a sparse file (if the server's file system supports sparse files): TaskForce 2 optimizes saving of sector ranges containing binary zeroes, which helps save both space and time.

-2. Imaging to a compressed file: If the evidence drive’s partitions are unencrypted, imaging to a E01 file with on-the-fly E01 chunks compression is easily handled by TaskForce’s robust server-grade Xeon CPU;
+2. Imaging to a compressed file: If the evidence drive’s partitions are unencrypted, imaging to an E01 file with on-the-fly E01 chunks compression is easily handled by TaskForce’s robust server-grade Xeon CPU;

-The target must be configured to Storage mode for maging to a file on target drive.
-The drive is formatted to exFAT with 32 MB cluster size for improved performance.
+The target must be configured to Storage mode for imaging to a file on the target drive.
+The drive is formatted to exFAT with a 32 MB cluster size for improved performance.
 A target drive in Storage mode can be used for multiple images.

-Atola TaskForce 2020.1 and subsequent firmware versions allow imaging to files on an encrypted target drive.
+TaskForce 2 allows imaging to files on an encrypted target drive.
 An encrypted exFAT partition locked with your password is created on the target drive using VeraCrypt with a 256-bit AES algorithm.
 This helps securely store your images on media for transportation.

 File-to-drive imaging